Securities Regulation and Investigations across EMEA

 The failure to agree on a way forward increases risks for firms that want to take advantage of the huge profits to be made on cryptocurrency.
 The US experience makes the point.
 The CFTC’s chairman testified enthusiastically about bitcoin and other cryptocurrencies before the US Senate on 6 February 2018 and continues to endorse a ‘do no harm’ approach in his March 2019 speech at the 4th Annual DC Blockchain Summit.
-Later that month, the SEC revealed its approach, serving subpoenas and information requests on a number of companies and advisers involved in cryptocurrency.15 This disjointed approach seems likely to plague industry players in EMEA, too, where a lack of clarity from many regulators persists despite the creation of Europe’s International Association of Trusted Blockchain Applications (INATBA) in 2019.
+Later that month, the SEC revealed its approach, serving subpoenas and information requests on a number of companies and advisers involved in cryptocurrency.
+This disjointed approach seems likely to plague industry players in EMEA too, where a lack of clarity from many regulators persists despite the creation of Europe’s International Association of Trusted Blockchain Applications (INATBA) in 2019.

 Initial coin offerings